v-zhuravlev/zbx_snmpsim/README.md

 Going to create host "net.dlink.dgs-3420-26sc" with templates "[{'name': 'Template Net D-Link DES_DGS Switch SNMPv2', 'templateid': 10223}]" attached
 ```
 - `bin/add_snmpsim_hosts.py --api_url http://myzabbix.local/api_jsonrpc.php --username=myuser --password mypassword data --snmpsim-ip=192.168.3.4` to create snmpsim hosts on the other Zabbix Server.
+Note that you need to provide *root* snmpsim directory that you mount into snmpsim, do not provide subdirs in the snmpsim data tree - otherwise {$SNMP_COMMUNITY} macro value would be wrong!
 See `--help` for usage.

 ### How to redefine host settings on creation
+Work in progress!
 Base templates depends on the filename.
 Some logic how template are choosen by default is defined here: `bin/snmpsim_rules.py#set_templates()`

 //TODO: